tru5tzz/group1-mock/sensor_client/readme.md

 For more information on the DFU examples, see **AN1370: Bluetooth® Mesh Device Firmware Update Example Walkthrough**.
 To learn the basics of the Bluetooth Mesh Device Firmware Update specification, see **AN1319: Bluetooth® Mesh Device Firmware Update**.

-## GUILINE SENSOR SERVER
+## Testing the Bluetooth Mesh - SoC Sensor Client Application

-To run the application, do the following:
+To test the application, do the following:

 1. Make sure a bootloader is installed.
-See the Troubleshooting section.
+See Troubleshooting section.
-2. Build and flash the **Bluetooth Mesh - SoC Sensor Server** example to your device.
+2. Build and flash the **Bluetooth Mesh - SoC Sensor Client** example to your device.
-3. If not run in low power mode, do the next step.
-For run an example of a Low Power Node-enabled energy efficient Bluetooth Mesh switch application.
-The example need removes LCD display and logging features as: event logging, log, iostream usart, command line interface
-4. Delete file app_out_log.c
-5. Copy file below into project: app.c, app.h, sl_btmesh_set_uuid.c, sl_btmesh_set_uuid.h.
-Build and flash to device again.
-6. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
+3. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
 The message "Factory reset" should appear on the LCD screen.
-7. Provision the device in one of three ways:
+4. Provision the device in one of three ways:

    - NCP Host provisioner examples, see for example an SDK folder `app/btmesh/example_host/btmesh_host_provisioner` or [github](https://github.com/SiliconLabs/bluetooth_mesh_stack_features/tree/master/provisioning)